An “expungement” in Colorado is the legal process of removing your

 - You were convicted of a sex felony offense; or

-Therefore, if you were charged with any of the above offenses, you should retain experienced counsel immediately to fight to get the charges reduced or dismissed.
-If convicted, your permanent record may cause you to be passed over for future employment, education, financial, or housing opportunities.
+Therefore, if you face charges for any of the above offenses, you should retain experienced counsel immediately to fight to get the charges reduced or dismissed.
+If convicted, your permanent record may cause you to lose out on future employment, education, financial, or housing opportunities.

-There is no wait to petition the court for an expungement if either:
+There is no wait to petition the court for an expungement in Colorado if either:

 - You were found not guilty or not delinquent of the charge at trial;